 The 21st edition of Uncensored will feature New York City teens taking over MCC’s main stage to speak their truth.

 A new play by Simon Stephens (The Curious Incident of the Dog in the Night-Time) tells the story of 50 years in one woman’s life , starring Blair Brown, Edie Falco and Marin Ireland.

 This play by Joshua Harmon (Significant Other) directed by David Cromer, follows five generations of a French Jewish family, including a Jewish couple in Paris desperately awaits news of their missing family in 1944.

 This play by Anchuli Felicia King, directed by Danya Taymor revolves around an Asian-American lawyer suing the Chinese government, hiring her sister to be her translator.
 Can they put aside their past differences to speak the same language?

 79 East 4th Street.
 Twitter: @NYTW79

 NYTW got much attention the year before the pandemic for presenting three shows that (eventually) moved to Broadway, Heidi Schreck’s “What The Constitution Means To Me,” the multi-Tony winning “Hadestown” and “Slave Play”.
-There are no specific dates yet for the shows in the new season.

 From Whitney White, a filmed theatrical experience that asks us to examine how Black women are perceived and how we interact with the Black feminine.